 There is no doubt that methamphetamine causes changes in the way that the brain communicates, and over time this can lead to deficits in its various functions that might never fully recover, but it does not produce physical holes in the brain.
 Treatment is always available, and it is possible to restore your brain’s balance to a level that is close to what it was before you began using the drug.

 Begin Your Recovery Journey Today866-922-1350

-Myth: It Causes Schizophrenia
+Meth Myth 4: It Causes Schizophrenia

 Although methamphetamine can stimulate psychotic symptoms in individuals that are suffering from schizophrenia and even cause psychotic symptoms in individuals without any sort of psychotic disorder, no research has suggested it as a cause of schizophrenia.

 Schizophrenia is a complex mental illness that is believed to stem from the presence of numerous genetic patterns, although the specificity of these patterns is still not known.
 Individuals with schizophrenia are believed to have increased levels of dopamine and its receptors, and since methamphetamine acts by increasing dopamine levels in the brain, it makes sense that it can bring out psychotic symptoms.
 However, the belief that it can act as the sole cause of a mental illness that we are still working to understand undermines the severity of the illness and also presents the possibility of making psychotic symptoms in methamphetamine users even worse by having them operate under the false belief that they could have given themselves schizophrenia.